MastodonC/kixi.stats/README.md

 ;;=> (49 53 53 44 55 47 45 51 49 51)
 ```

-`draw` and `sample` are the primary methods for extracting random variables from a distribution. `draw` returns a single value whereas `sample` returns _n_ values.
+`draw` and `sample` are the primary means of extracting samples from a distribution. `draw` returns a single sample whereas `sample` returns _n_ samples.

-Each distribution implements the `clojure.lang.ISeq` interface, so an infinite lazy sequence can ge generated with `(seq (binomial {:n 100 :p 0.5)))`.
-However, where possible, `sample` uses optimisations to return exactly _n_ values, and should be preferred.
+Each distribution implements the `clojure.lang.ISeq` / `ISeqable`  interface, so an infinite lazy sequence can be generated with `(seq (binomial {:n 100 :p 0.5)))`.
+Where possible, `sample` uses optimisations to return exactly _n_ values, and should be preferred.

 **Discrete summarisation**

-The Bernoulli and categorical distributions are discrete distributions, so samples can be summarised by counting the number of elements of each sampled class.
-Discrete distributions can be sampled in this way with `sample-summary`:
+The Bernoulli and categorical distributions are discrete, so samples can be summarised by counting the number of times each sampled class appears.
+Discrete distributions can be directly sampled in this way with `sample-summary`:

 ```clojure
 (require '[kixi.stats.random :refer [sample-summary bernoulli]])